pythseq/tantan/README.txt

    0.02.
 If for some reason you mask only one (set of) sequence(s), make sure it's the proteins.

-4) If you merely wish to find homologs, "hard masking" works well.
-   Hard masking means replacing masked letters with a dummy letter, typically N for DNA and X for proteins.
-Alternatively, some alignment tools have options to treat lowercase as hard-masked.

-5) If you also wish to align the homologs, "soft masking" is attractive.
-Soft-masking means that lowercase is treated as masked in earlier stages of the alignment algorithm but not later stages.
-   However, it is important that the masking be lifted only *after* homology has been decided.
-Most alignment tools cannot do this properly; FASTA and LAST can.
+4) Some alignment tools exclude lowercase from their initial seeding phase, but treat lowercase identically to uppercase during their subsequent extension phase.
+Unfortunately, this does not reliably prevent false homology predictions.
+It is OK to re-align without masking after homology has been decided: FASTA and LAST can do this.

 For more information, please read the tantan publication (see below).